A star is born: Explosive Crump-Mode-Jagers branching processes: Results

 \begin{assumption} Suppose $s$ satisfies~\eqref{eq:gsass}.
 Moreover, suppose there exist $\beta\in(0,1)$ and $p\in(1,1+\beta)$ such that \be \lim_{n\to\infty}\frac{s(n)}{n^\beta}=\infty\qquad \text{and}\qquad \lim_{n\to\infty}\frac{s(n)}{n^p}=0, \ee and there exist $C>0$ and $N\in\N$ such that for all $n\geq N$, \be s(n)\leq C\frac{n^{1+\beta-p}}{\log n}\inf_{i\geq n}s(i). \ee \end{assumption}

 \begin{remark} Though the first limit in Assumption~\ref{ass:s} may seem unnecessary when $s$ satisfies~\eqref{eq:gsass}, one can construct examples of $s$ with a sufficiently sparse summable subsequence that grows slowly.
-For example, with $\eps>0$ small, \be s(n)= \ee Though this choice of $s$ satisfies~\eqref{eq:gsass}, the subsequence $s(n_k)$ with $n_k=k^2$ grows relatively slow compared to the values $s(n)$ when $n$ is not a perfect square, so that the first limit in Assumption~\ref{ass:s} is satisfied for $\beta<\frac{1+\eps}{2}$.
-Assumption~\ref{ass:s} thus allows us to deal with some choices of $s$ with sparse slowly growing subsequences.\ensymboldremark \end{remark}
+For example, with $\eps>0$ small, \be s(n)= \ee Though this choice of $s$ satisfies~\eqref{eq:gsass}, the subsequence $s(n_k)$ with $n_k=k^2$ grows relatively slowly compared to the values $s(n)$ when $n$ is not a perfect square, so that the first limit in Assumption~\ref{ass:s} is satisfied only for $\beta<\frac{1+\eps}{2}$.
+The inequality in Assumption~\ref{ass:s} quantifies how much slower such sparse slowly-growing sub-sequences are allowed to grow.
+Over-all, Assumption~\ref{ass:s} thus allows us to deal with some choices of $s$ with sparse slowly growing subsequences.\ensymboldremark \end{remark}

 We then have the following result.